wolski/imsbInfer/README.md

 ## Description

-Protein quantification experiments can be performed using data independent aquistion experiments DIA LC-MS experiments \cite{ludovic}.

-imsbInfer provides methods to import data from openSwath/featurealinger or spectronaut analysis software.
+Protein quantification experiments can be performed using data independent aquistion DIA LC-MS/MS experiments. imsbInfer provides methods to import data from openSwath - feature-alinger or spectronaut DIA LC-MS/MS software.

-Methods to filter top transtions and peptides,  and to aggregate transitions and peptides.

-Easy to remove decoys, retention time ranges (begin or end of gradient), filter for mscore.

 * Programmed with S3.
   * insepecting function code from within R easy (see internals, learn, modify from within your R session).